 And this is to say nothing of tokens created on different platforms or native coins of a blockchain that uses a different protocol.
 Things only become more complicated and less sensible.

-For a blockchain platform to be truly useful, there must be complete blockchain interoperability.
+For a blockchain platform to be truly useful, there must be complete interoperability.
 A user should have the ability to trade any coin or token directly for any other coin or token in existence.

 Komodo Platform Is Born

-At the beginning of 2016, Komodo’s Lead Developer, James ‘jl777’ Lee, was developing a project called SuperNET on Nxt, one of the first-gen blockchain platforms.
+At the beginning of 2016, Komodo’s Lead Developer, James ‘jl777’ Lee, was developing a project called SuperNET on Nxt, one of the very first blockchain platforms.

 The Nxt development team implemented major adjustments to the codebase without consulting any of the projects built on the Nxt platform.
 The changes broke SuperNET’s backend tech, requiring hundreds of hours of work to repair the damage.